 Artist Statement

-Both writing and fibers have the capacity to reveal and to obscure, to make known, to hold memory, to keep secrets.
-My practice explores these materials, playfully and inquisitively, such that I can co-create with them in an ongoing and reciprocal dialogue.
+Fabric and writing both have the capacity to hold memory, to reveal and to obscure, and to keep secrets.
+My practice explores fibers and poetry, playfully and inquisitively, such that I can co-create with these materials in an ongoing and reciprocal dialogue.

 Bio